 Our Volunteering Project Coordinator, Harriet Oliver, works for Gig Buddies and Stay Up Late so has lots of experience running accessible volunteer and buddy programmes.
 We also have two support workers, to provide more support at the meetings and during the festival for volunteers.

-If you are interested in volunteering or for more information, please contact: email@example.com.
+If you are interested in volunteering onsite, on the day of the festival, or for more information, please contact: email@example.com.

 If you are interested in applying to become a member of the organising committee and/or to help with other aspects of event planning and promotion throughout the year, please contact: firstname.lastname@example.org